+A lot of Eurovision participants, like ABBA and Celine Dion, have become gay icons over the years -- what's your relationship to the LGBTQ community in Australia?
 I am very proud that my country is making huge strides towards equality and diversity -- I live in the heart of Sydney's gay community, and it was such an incredible and joyous day on the streets when marriage equality was passed.
 Personally, two of my favorite performances were at the Sydney Mardi Gras -- it's such an extraordinary and empowering event, and I feel very privileged to be welcomed and invited into the LGBTQ community in Australia.
 My favorite act at Mardi Gras are the Sistagirls, trans dancers from the Tiwi Islands -- I always cheer the loudest for them.

 What would you say are the key differences between Americans and Australians?
 Americans have this amazing confidence -- we use this word "larrikin" (playfully boisterous, loud, extra-friendly).
 Australians are more humble by nature.
 American artists are all about high-end glamour; here, our art is more conversational.
 Storytelling is the foundation of aboriginal culture.

+Where should one travel in Australia to understand its beating heart?
 You'll never see scenery as stunning as the ancient, soul-stirring landscapes of rural Australia.
 In fact, a quarter of the country -- like the Kakadu National Park -- is managed by Aboriginal land trusts.
 The Aboriginal rangers that manage and protect these beautiful and vast pieces of land are the nation's unsung heroes.
 Add the Northern Territory to your to-do list -- it feels like the end of the earth in the best way imaginable.
 Eat tropical fruit from the Mindil Beach markets and watch the sunset, then stick around after dark -- if you haven't been to the Northern Territory you haven't really seen the stars.